-The Council's website contains information and data on how public money is spent, who we are and what we do.
+The Council's website contains information and data on how public money is spent and what the council does.

 The Partnership Framework sets out how partnerships should be assessed and managed to ensure effective and efficient governance systems and controls.